-1. Press (x2) twice on the remote key.
+- 1. Press (x2) twice on the remote key.
 The turn signal lamps will flash.
 The lamps flash to confirm the request to remote start the vehicle has been received.
-During the remote start, the doors will be

-- 2. The engine will shut off after 15 minutes or after the remainder of the 30 minute total running time is used, unless you stop the remote start before engine running has completed or the vehicle is turned on. - After entering the vehicle during a remote start, press the brake and ENGINE START/STOP with the remote key in the vehicle to drive the vehicle.
+During the remote start, the doors will be locked and the parking lamps will remain on as long as the engine is running. - 2.
+The engine will shut off after 15 minutes or after the remainder of the 30 minute total running time is used, unless you stop the remote start before engine running has completed or the vehicle is turned on. - 3.
+Press the brake pedal and turn the ignition on to drive the vehicle.